|Application name||Storage Manager|

 Stop or run

-There is no stop and run option for this package.
+There is no stop or run option for this package.

 Uninstall and removal